jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 All of your fears come back to vulnerability.

 [You don’t fear pain](/pushing-through-the-pain/).
 You don’t fear dying.
-You don't even have a fear of failure.
+You don’t even have a fear of failure.

 You fear that which you can’t control.

 This is why people fear public speaking more than death.
-The speaker is completely vulnerable and lacks control over the audience's reactions.
+The speaker is completely vulnerable and lacks control over the audience’s reactions.

-Perhaps they’ll think you're brilliant.
+Perhaps they’ll think you’re brilliant.
 Perhaps they’ll think you’re a fool.
 Normally you wouldn’t care what they think, but public speaking opens you up to their judgement.
 The abuse of this vulnerability is what you really fear.

 All physical fear and anxiety are based on this concept.
 Regardless of how tough you are, your worst fears about dying are related to facing something inevitable that will not end quickly.

 It’s not the burning, the drowning, the spiders, the snakes or the heights that scares you.
 It’s facing something that exposes your human vulnerability in a way that demonstrates how powerless you really are.

-You don't have a fear of public speaking or talking to strangers.
+You don’t have a fear of public speaking or talking to strangers.
 You’re really afraid of being vulnerable.

 This is because your vulnerabilities remind you of how worthless you are in the grand scheme of things.
 Talking to strangers can be a great way to get over fears.